weseemahmed/weseemahmed2.github.io/_posts/2019-04-29-logistic-classification.md

 The Generalized Linear Model applies a **statistical** model for each observation; the response variable is modeled using a probability distribution and then parameter of the distribution fitted to predictors' values.

 As was stated above, the goal of logistic regression is to find the probability that an instance belongs to a positive class.
-In the Challenger example, it was obvious that at any given temperature, there is a certain probability of an O-ring failure.
-The point is that logistic regression is a two-stage process:
+Doing this for logistic regressions is a two-stage process:
 * first, the probabilities have to be estimated;
 * then, probabilities are fitted to a linear model via a transformation function.